jameschenn/OmniSync_Incorporated_Assessment/README.md

 ### Design & Implementation Decisions
 - Kept the stack lightweight and easy to maintain due to simplicity of project outline.
 - Stored clicks directly in the database to keep data consistent for all users while choosing only to sort cards on the frontend.
-- Chose a consistent timestamp format for accurate tracking and comparison, and ethen formatted for user readability on the UI.”
+- Chose a consistent timestamp format for accurate tracking and comparison, and then formatted for user readability on the UI.”
 - Added subtle animations with Framer Motion for users to easily visualize responsive sorting.

 ## API Routes